 Biographical information.
 Elaine Howard Ecklund is the Herbert S. Autrey Chair in Social Sciences and Professor of Sociology at Rice University, as well as founding director of the Religion and Public Life Program.
 Ecklund is a sociologist of religion, immigration, and science who examines how individuals bring changes to religious and scientific institutions.
 She is the author of four books with Oxford University Press, one book with New York University Press, one book with BrazosPress, and numerous research articles and op-eds.
 Her most recent book is Why Science and Faith Need Each Other: Eight Shared Values That Move Us beyond Fear (BrazosPress, 2020).
 She has received grants from the National Science Foundation, Russell Sage Foundation, John Templeton Foundation, Templeton World Charity Foundation, and Society for the Scientific Study of Religion.
 Her research has been cited thousands of times by local, national, and international media.
 In 2013, she received Rice University’s Charles O. Duncan Award for Most Outstanding Academic Achievement and Teaching, and in 2018 she gave the Gifford Lecture at the University of Edinburgh.

 Prof. Ecklund answered questions from the audience after the lecture.
 We hope you were able to join us on-line for her stimulating and thought-provoking talk!
 If you missed it, or would like to watch it again on YouTube, please click here.

 Are We Making Progress?

-The lectures begin at 6:30 p.m., every Wednesday, starting June 3 and running for seven weeks through July 15.
-These sessions will be available on the internet via Zoom.
+The lectures began at 6:30 p.m., every Wednesday, starting June 3 and running for seven weeks through July 15.
+The sessions were presented on the internet via Zoom.

 June 3 Introductions to Zoom and the summer series, followed by: “Why Have Hope?” — Morrie Pongratz